Façade Program

 -

-All grant funds must be for commercial property.
+All grant funds must be used for commercial property.

 -